nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Category codes and ratings can be found [here](#restrictions-for-commands).

 Usage scenario:
-* Tour Guide discovers a new attraction to record.
+* You discover a new attraction to record.

 Format: `add c/CATEGORY_CODE n/CONTACT_NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [rv/REVIEW] [ra/RATING] [t/TAG]…​​`